 2. Not repurposing content

-How many subscribers do you have?
-Let’s say it is a 100.
-Let us assume you post 3 times a week.
+Let’s assume you have a 100 subscribers and you post three times a week.
 Do you think all your subscribers read all of your blogs?
-In which case, wouldn’t you think it makes sense to repurpose your content and showcase it multiple times on your blog?
-Just like the last dangerous blogging mistake dealt with using the wrong ideas, this one deals with not pushing your idea enough.
-If you have a great idea and it’s received great reviews, reuse it!
+Wouldn’t you think it makes sense to repurpose your content and showcase it multiple times on your blog?

 3. Titles trouble

-Quite easily one of the worst blogging mistakes to avoid.
-Your title is like an elevator pitch; it has to sell, inform, and capture the interest of the audience, if not evoke an emotional reaction.
-This is one of the mistakes bloggers make that you just can’t afford to.
+Your title is like an elevator pitch; it has to sell, inform, and capture the audience’s interest, if not evoke an emotional reaction.
+This is one of the mistakes bloggers often make.

-Choosing the right titles is an art, one you need to learn to master as early in your blogging career as possible.
+Choosing the right titles is an art you need to learn to master as early in your blogging career as possible.

 4. Not being consistent

-When you post consistently, your readership grows, your subscribers start looking forward to your emails and you build a relationship with your audience.
+When you post consistently, your readership grows, your subscribers start looking forward to your email marketing, and you build a relationship with your audience.
 When you don’t, initially they worry, then they forget.
-And once they have crossed that line, getting them back becomes tougher than getting new customers.
-It just won’t be the same.
+And once they have crossed that line, getting them back becomes tougher than acquiring new customers.
 Letting the spark fade is a big blogging mistake to avoid.
-You may survive it, your readership won’t.

 Tips and Tricks to Avoiding Mistakes Bloggers Make